mmaxence/mmaxence.github.io/content/_index.md

 ## 2014 / 2015
 ### New start, new challenges, new life
 Late 2014 I joined buzzvil as lead designer, a dynamic startup based in Seoul.
 In June I was releasing my first [Android](https://play.google.com/store/apps/details?id=com.buzzvil.adhours&hl=en) and [iOS](https://apps.apple.com/kr/app/%ED%97%88%EB%8B%88%EC%8A%A4%ED%81%AC%EB%A6%B0/id591658676) Honeyscreen App with buzzvil.
-By the second semester the team was releasing buzzscreen SDK for partners to be using the same technology over their own service.
-This is the beginning of a long story where I've already learnt so much!
+This is the beginning of a long story during which I've already learnt so much!

 ## 2016
 ### Work smarter, be lazier
-I don't consider myself as lazy per se, but I do enjoy a lot finding solutions to shorten boring, repetitive work.
-This marks the beginning of my interest for <mark>Pattern recognition</mark> and the discovery of <mark>DesignOps</mark>.
+I don't consider myself lazy per se, but I do enjoy a lot finding solutions to shorten boring, repetitive work.
+This marks a growing interest for <mark>Pattern recognition</mark> and the discovery of <mark>DesignOps</mark>.
+During the second semester the team was releasing buzzscreen SDK opening our lockscreen technology to partners.
+Buzzscreen became buzzvil cash cow and still is an important source of revenue.

 ## 2017
 ### Feeling limited
 That year is important in my career.
-This is the time I've decided to invest in becoming a better leader in order to achieve more than I could do just by myself. <mark>I've started investing more time being a greater leader than being a better designer</mark>.
+This is the time I've decided to invest more in becoming a better leader in order to achieve more than I could do by myself.
+I've spent more of my resources learning to be a <mark>greater leader than being a better designer</mark>.
+It materialized in research and theory ([read:](/shelf/) [High Output Management from Andrew Grove](https://www.amazon.com/High-Output-Management-Andrew-Grove-ebook/dp/B015VACHOK)) and by consolidating a <mark>hiring strategy</mark> for the next few years.

 ## 2018
 ### The year I became a better manager.
-<mark>Being an expert at what you are doing doesn't make you a great manager</mark>.
-During this year and with a team growing, I've learnt a few things on how to become a better manager.
-I've learnt through theory ([read:](/shelf/) [High Output Management from Andrew Grove](https://www.amazon.com/High-Output-Management-Andrew-Grove-ebook/dp/B015VACHOK)) but also through hard experiences and great guidance from my managers.
+<mark>As I said, being an expert at what you are doing doesn't make you a great manager</mark>.
+During this year and with a team growing, It was time to put theory in practice.
+I've learnt through hard experiences and great guidance from my managers.
+Learning the value of delegation and communicating effectively, Becoming a better manager..

 ### Opening Design to anyone
-We've published internally the first version of our Design system. <mark>From now on anyone in the company can access and play Lego with these components and layout</mark>.
+Late this year, We've internally published the first version of our Design system. <mark>From now on anyone in the company can access and <i>play Lego</i> with our components and layouts</mark>.
 Since then we've seen different teams using these assets to mockup things such as what a potential partner integration would look like over our White Label SDK.
 Designers are asked to help out if requested but our time can now focus on upcoming releases!

 ## 2019
 ### Design system expert